brmagnuson/LandFallowingInEarthEngine/README.md

   .select(bands2015);
 ```

 Landsat 5 and Landsat 8 number their [bands](http://landsat.usgs.gov/band_designations_landsat_satellites.php) differently and have different bands available, so I have to select their bands appropriately.
 For Landsat 5, the visible spectrum is Bands 1 through 3, near-infrared is Bands 4 and 5, and mid-infrared is Band 7.
-For Landsat 8, the visible spectrum is Bands 2 through 4, near-infrared is Band 5, short-wave infrared is Bands 6 and 7, and thermal infrared is bands 10 and 11.
-I only select these bands rather than the full range, because these are the bands I want to use in my analysis.
+For Landsat 8, the visible spectrum is Bands 2 through 4, near-infrared is Band 5, short-wave infrared is Bands 6 and 7, and thermal infrared is Bands 10 and 11.
+I only select these bands rather than the full range of available bands, because these are the bands I want to use in my analysis.

 Any one satellite image may have various problems that can obscure the surface--a cloudy day, a plume of smoke--so creating a composite image can help give a better picture.
-By default, Earth Engine creates the composite using the most recent pixel in each case, but telling Earth Engine to choose the median value in the stack of possible pixel values can usually remove clouds, as long as you have enough images in the collection.
+By [default](https://developers.google.com/earth-engine/tutorial_api_04), Earth Engine creates the composite using the most recent pixel in each case, but telling Earth Engine to choose the median value in the stack of possible pixel values can usually remove clouds, as long as you have enough images in the collection.
 Clouds have a high reflectance value, and shadows have a low reflectance value, so picking the median should give you a relatively cloudless composite image.
 I create my median-pixel composite like so:

 ```javascript
 var median2010 = summer2010.median();